zhangzeyingvv/MagneticTB/README.md

 * Get the matrix expression for symmetry operators
 * Interface with other software
 * Manipulate the energy band structure by parameters
+* Calculate the band co-representations of tight-binding model

 See [Comput.
 Phys.
 Commun.
 270, 108153 (2022)](https://www.sciencedirect.com/science/article/abs/pii/S0010465521002654) [(arXiv:2012.08871)](https://arxiv.org/abs/2105.09504) for detail (please cite this paper if you use our code for your research).